kubecost/docs/gcp-out-of-cluster.md

 ```
 {% endcode %}

-Once the GCP service account has been connected, you can set up the remaining configuration parameters.
+Once the GCP service account has been connected, set up the remaining configuration parameters.

 ## Step 4.
 Configuring GCP for Kubecost